1. Conflict Through Dialogue

 2. Dialogue Composition

 Today, we will come up with a short story based on our personal experiences that follows the plot structure.
 Fill out the provided form and identify the essential elements of your story.
 Complete a second draft if necessary.
 When you are done, you can begin working on your screenplay.
 I recommend using WriterDuet, a free, web-based and collaborative screenwriting program.
-Alternately, you can use Google Docs (with the Screenplay Formatter add-on) or Microsoft Word Online or another cloud-based composition program.
-You will not be marked on proper formatting, but if you are interested in learning, there are lots of helpful videos and even books on the subject.
-We will have thirty minutes today and thirty minutes on Tuesday to work on this first draft of the script.
+Alternately, you can use Google Docs (with the Screenplay Formatter add-on) or Microsoft Word or another cloud-based composition program.
+You will not be marked on proper formatting, but if you are interested in learning, there are lots of helpful videos and even books on the subject (we have copies if you are interested!).
+We will have thirty minutes today and thirty minutes tomorrow to work on this first draft of the script.
 The general plan for next week is…

-Wednesday: Complete and print the final draft.
+Friday: Complete and print the final draft.
 Draw your storyboard.
 Complete a shotlist.
+Test out and practice using audio equipment.
 Meet with and prepare actors.
-Test out and practice using audio equipment.

 3. Conflict Through Dialogue